GangadharPanda/SpringBoot-EmployeeManagement/README.md

 While login we will pass the same password xyz@1234,

-also as we know **we can not decrypt a hashed value back to the original password , how it will validate ? or match it from the stored password?**
+Also as we know **we can not decrypt a hashed value back to the original password , how it will validate ? or match it from the stored password?**

 BCrypt provides a method called **matches** which verifies if the stored password can be generated using the original password..then user can login otherwise login fails.